Pusher 3: Trilogy and remakes

-This film is the final film in Pusher trilogy.
-The previous two movies take place in the same fictional Copenhagen underworld.
+Pusher 3 is the final film in Pusher trilogy.
+The previous two films take place in the same fictional Copenhagen underworld.
 The first film, Pusher followed Frank (Kim Bodnia), a mid-level drug dealer who becomes indebted to Milo in a similar way that Milo later becomes indebted to the Albanians.
 Radovan appears in this first film as Milo's most trusted enforcer and admits to a desire to leave the underworld and open a restaurant, his dream having come true in Pusher 3.
 Milena's boyfriend Mike also appears as a drug-dealing bodybuilder who is robbed by Frank.
 Branko also appears as one of Milo's other henchmen.

 The second film, Pusher II, follows Frank's estranged partner Tonny (Mads Mikkelsen) as he struggles with his relationship with his father and the prospect of becoming a father himself.
 Milo, Muhammed, and Jeanette appear in this film, and Kurt the Cunt has a larger role as Tonny's untrustworthy friend and the initial operator of the brothel which Jeanette will be in charge of in Pusher 3.

 Two remakes additionally followed: a Hindi remake of the first film released in 2010, and an English-language remake of the first film in 2012, with Zlatko Burić reprising his role.